alondmnt/joplin-plugin-history-panel/README.md

 - Sync and combine your history across devices.
 - Keep separate histories for work, different projects and so on, by maintaining multiple history notes and switching between them during app use.
 - [Backlinks / referrers](https://github.com/ylc395/joplin-plugin-note-link-system) will point back to all the visits of the currently viewed note that are documented in any of the history logs.

+A tutorial on aditional Joplin plugins for knowledge management: https://alondmnt.com/notes